Equibit/Testnet-Alpha/contrib/eqb-spam/README.md

 ### eqb_spam

-Edit the script to check the defaults (if you changed the node's default user, password or port its configuration file you'll have to update the script).
+Edit the script and check the defaults (if you changed the node's default user, password or port in the configuration file you'll have to update the script).

-Using the default values hard-code in the script it will send between 0.000001 and 0.009999 EQB to an address chosen randomly from the list ten times before exiting.
-(TBD, you should be able to override the default N=10 on the command line.)
+Using the default values hard-coded in the script it will send between 0.000001 and 0.0009999 EQB to an address chosen randomly from the list.
+The script will ask how many transactions to send before exiting.
+You should also specify the interval at which the transactions will be sent.

 Then run it with python:
 ```